-God wants us to trust Him.
-We can totally trust Him.
-God has also trusted man.
-He has entrusted man with all things on earth, both temporal and spiritual.
+God has also entrusted man with all things on earth, both temporal and spiritual.
 This principle runs throughout all of Scripture.
-God has entrusted believers and churches with spiritual matters.
+God has entrusted believers and churches with what He has given them.
 He desires that they adhere to the precepts in the Bible, including the New Testament doctrine of the church.
 Here are a few verses that specifically refer to the word “trust” in that context:

 Luke 16:11: “If therefore ye have not been faithful in the unrighteous mammon, who will commit to your trust the true riches?”